About AIDSVu

 HIV surveillance data are displayed as case counts, rates, and/or proportions (represented as % cases).
 Rates were calculated per 100,000 population to permit data standardization and comparison.
 For rate ratios by race/ethnicity displayed on state profile pages, White race is the referent group.

-PrEP and PNR Data:
+PrEP and PnR Data:

 The release of the PrEP use data on AIDSVu was made possible through a data-sharing agreement, in which data were obtained from IQVIA with the support of Gilead Sciences, Inc., and compiled by researchers at the Rollins School of Public Health at Emory University.